Andre Tippett: Professional career

-Tippett was named the AFC’s Linebacker of the Year by the NFL Players Association for three straight seasons from 1985–87.
+Tippett was named the AFC's Linebacker of the Year by the NFL Players Association for three straight seasons from 1985 to 1987.
 He was voted to the Associated Press All-NFL First-team on two occasions (1985 and 1987) and Second-team on two other occasions (1986 and 1988).
 He was also named to the NFL Films All-Pro team in 1984.

 He was voted the Newspaper Enterprise Association (NEA) co-Defensive Player of the Year (with Raider Howie Long) in 1985.
 Additionally, he was voted the 1985 UPI AFL-AFC Defensive Player of the Year.

 Tippett twice earned AFC Defensive Player of the Week awards.
 The first in the Patriots 20–13 win over the New York Jets as he stopped the Jets 3 times within the 10 yard line on 10–20–85.
-Next, he was the AFC Defensive Player of the Week in the Patriots 21–7 win over the Houston Oilers on 18 October 1987.
+Next, he was the AFC Defensive Player of the Week in the Patriots 21–7 win over the Houston Oilers on October 18, 1987.
 In this victory over Houston at the Astrodome, Andre had 3 sacks, defended on a pass play and blocked a field goal attempt that was returned for a touchdown by Raymond Clayborn.
-He had 1.5 sacks in his final game on January 2, 1994 against the Miami Dolphins.
+He had 1.5 sacks in his final game on January 2, 1994, against the Miami Dolphins.

 Tippett spent his entire 11-year career with the Patriots and was a member of three playoff teams, including the 1985 AFC Champions.

 Honors

-Tippett was selected to the Patriots’ 35th Anniversary Team in 1994 and was selected to the Patriots Team of the Century in 2000.
+Tippett was selected to the Patriots' 35th Anniversary Team in 1994 and was selected to the Patriots Team of the Century in 2000.
 He was inducted into the New England Patriots Hall of Fame in 1999.
 Tippett was inducted into the University of Iowa Hall of Fame on September 7, 2007.